lucasmoschen/optimal-control-biological/README.md

 [[Download the book here]](https://github.com/lucasmoschen/Optimal_Control_Biological/blob/master/notes/book.pdf)

 It was also developed in notebooks all the laboratories studied in these notes.
-For these simulation, *Python Programming Language* associated with *Jupyter Notebook* was used, because of its easy usage and aimple interpretation.
+For these simulation, *Python Programming Language* associated with *Jupyter Notebook* was used, because of its easy usage and simple interpretation.
 A class in `optimal_control_class.py` file was designed to deal with all laboratories, no need to worry with the code, initially.
 This code contains the famous method in the area called forward-backward sweep.

 ### Built With